patrickarlt/acetate-site/src/documentation/grunt-plugin.md

 grunt.loadNpmTasks('grunt-acetate');
 ```

-In your project's Gruntfile, add a section named acetate to the data object passed into `grunt.initConfig()`:
+In your project's Gruntfile, add a section named `acetate` to the config object passed into `grunt.initConfig()`:

 ```
 grunt.initConfig({
   acetate: {
     // global options
     options: {
-      config: 'acetate.conf.js',
+      config: 'acetate.config.js',
     },

     // with all default options
     build: {
+      mode: 'build'
     },

     // with custom options